Understanding and Overcoming the Risks of Cultural Silos: Building a Collaborative and Inclusive Workplace

 Siloed cultures can create blind spots in compliance risks, particularly around non-financial misconduct.
 Regulatory frameworks like FCA CP23/20 emphasise transparency and accountability in mitigating risks related to discrimination, harassment, and unfair treatment.
 These compliance risks arise when teams operate in isolation and lack alignment on ethical standards, which can compromise organisational culture and expose companies to reputational damage.

-Another aspect of regulatory risk involves people risk—the increased likelihood of bias or unfair treatment due to siloed environments.
+Another aspect of regulatory risk involves people risk: the increased likelihood of bias or unfair treatment due to siloed environments.
 When groups or teams feel excluded, it can lead to discrimination that becomes embedded in the organisational culture.
 Consider a scenario where the sales and operations teams rarely collaborate; if the sales team prioritises clients based on implicit biases without feedback from operations, a culture of unfair treatment may develop over time.
 This exclusion impacts the organisation, creating a cycle of misconduct that can be hard to correct.
+These patterns also reduce leaders’ ability to maintain coherent standards across functions, an essential expectation in modern governance frameworks.

 Psychological Safety and Employee Well-Being